sephallen/AlienInvaders/README.md

 ----------------

-This game uses feelings from the API over at http://wefeelfine.org Because of the JavaScript CORS "Cross Origin Request Security" model, I am unable to get data from the API live, to work around this I have cached a sample of 1500 feelings in a text file.
+This game uses feelings from the API over at http://wefeelfine.org Because of the JavaScript CORS "Cross Origin Request Security" model (http://www.w3.org/wiki/CORS_Enabled), I am unable to get data from the API live, to work around this I have cached a sample of 1500 feelings in a text file.
 If the game was hosted on a live server, it should be trivial to update this text file periodically using PHP or node.js.
 However, as this game is designed to be ran locally, another problem arises.
 JavaScript is also unable to access local files from the users, machine without permission.
 To work around this the files can be uploaded to a webserver, or hosted on a local server such as MAMP, WAMP, LAMP etc, node.js or my personal favourite due to simplicity, Python.

-If you have Python installed on your machine, fire up a terminal, 'cd' to the game directory and type 'python -m SimpleHTTPServer' then point your browser to 'localhost:8000' and play!
+If you have Python installed on your machine, fire up a terminal, `cd` to the game directory and type `python -m SimpleHTTPServer` then point your browser to `localhost:8000` and play!

 A Simple HTML5 Game To-be used in a Tutorial